Ouzzi/simplebuilding/readme.md

 ## ✨ Key Features
 * **🔨 Sledgehammers:** Mine 3x3 areas (or larger!) to clear space quickly.
 * **🪄 Building Wands:** Extend walls, build bridges, or place lines of blocks instantly.
+* **⚙️ Block Breakers:** Netherite Pistons that break blocks based on redstone signal strength.
 * **🏹 Quivers:** Dedicated arrow storage that works from your chestplate slot or offhand.
 * **🗿 Chisels & Spatulas:** Transform blocks in-world (e.g., Stone Bricks → Cracked Bricks) without a Stonecutter.
-* **🎒 Reinforced Storage:** Bundles and Shulker Boxes that hold massive amounts of items.
+* **🎒 Reinforced Storage:** Bundles and Hoppers that hold massive amounts of items.
 * **⛏️ Vein Mining:** Mine entire ore veins or trees with a single break.

 ---